CommonAccord/Cmacc-Org/Doc/G/NW-NDA/99/WiP/LegalInContext.md

 Placing “legal” in context:

 1. Legal is a feature, not a product.
 The purpose is the transaction.
+Most transactions can be completed without legal questions or intervention.
+It is the most complex or original ones, or the edge cases that call for legal design, expertise or repair.

 2. Error handling on transactions